 In 2014, City Council formed the Lakeside Park Exploratory Committee (LPEC) to function in an advisory capacity to the Council regarding utilization options for Lakeside Park, and to present its recommendations to the Council.
 The LPEC completed their review in 2015 and presented 27 recommendations for future Lakeside Park Developments.

-The Supporters are planning to contribute over 5 million dollars for the addition of the Multi-purpose building with a Restaurant by Lighthouse Point and an Amphitheatre on Oven Island.
+The Supporters pledged to contribute approximately $5.2 million for the addition of the Multi-purpose building with a restaurant by Lighthouse Point and an Amphitheatre on Oven Island.
 All of the multipurpose building by Lighthouse Point and a portion of the Amphitheatre would be paid for by this donation.
 The cost to the City would be some of the outside amenities such as parking lots, expanded docks, and new road renovations.
 The City would also contribute to the construction of the Amphitheatre at a shared cost with the Supporters group.

 In June 2020, an update was presented to City Council and the Advisory Park Board with more details on the Pavilion remodel and the approach for the remainder of 2020.